Aulus belongs in drafts that can hold the first body

 The old Aulus article was about patience, level scaling, and a late crit payoff.
 That is not the current hero.
 In patch 2.1.67 (patch notes), Aulus was rebuilt into a sustained fighter who weaves basic attacks between skills, gains a real pursuit pattern, and no longer needs the game to crawl before he matters.

 That shift changes the draft test.
-Pick Aulus when the enemy lineup wants to hold ground rather than disappear from it.
-He is good into front-to-back teams with one obvious peel layer, one obvious retreat path, and carries that still need to stand their ground to deal damage.
-He is also much safer when your draft can start the fight for him.
-If your roam or mid can force the first cooldowns, Aulus gets to enter on a cracked formation instead of a clean one.
+Pick Aulus when the enemy lineup wants to hold ground rather than vanish from it.
+He is good into front-to-back teams with one obvious peel layer, one obvious retreat path, and carries that still need to stand still to deal damage.
+He is much safer when your roam or mid can force the first cooldowns.
+If your team cracks the formation first, Aulus enters on a damaged map instead of a clean one.

-Default him to jungle when you can.
-Retribution smooths out his first clear, brings the first spike online faster, and lets him arrive at Turtle fights with items instead of excuses.
-EXP lane is playable now, but only into lanes that cannot punish the first two waves hard enough to break your map.
+Default him to jungle when your draft needs a second fighter who can decide Turtle fights.
+Retribution smooths his first clear, accelerates War Axe, and gives him a way to stick to the first objective target.
+EXP lane is playable, but only into lanes that cannot punish the first two waves hard enough to break your map.
 If the enemy EXP laner wants long, honest trades, Aulus can stay in the conversation.
 If the lane is built around repeated displacement, burst poke, or permanent kite, take the safer jungle version or skip the pick.

 Avoid him into Valir, Jawhead, and Phoveus drafts unless the rest of the enemy lineup is unusually generous.
 Valir turns every forward step into a reset.
-Jawhead punishes every over-commit with a throw into bad ground.
-Phoveus is the simplest answer of all: if your win condition involves extra dashes, you are volunteering to fight his game.
-Aulus also gets worse the moment the enemy comp can layer two hard control windows instead of one.
+Jawhead punishes over-commitment with a throw into bad ground.
+Phoveus is the cleanest answer: if your win condition depends on extra dashes, you are volunteering to fight his game.
+Aulus also gets worse when the enemy comp can layer two hard control windows instead of one.

 Aulus is a commit check.

 Everything in his current kit asks the same question: can the enemy actually stop him before he reaches full Fighting Spirit and starts swinging through them?
 If the answer is yes, he looks ordinary.
-If the answer is no, the fight flips very fast.
+If the answer is no, the fight flips before the back line understands why the first peel failed.

-The second skill is what turns approach into possession.
+The second skill turns approach into possession.
 The fan-shaped first cast is the permission check.
 If it lands, the recast dash lets you keep contact instead of begging for it.
-That is why Aulus now feels different from his retired version.
-Old Aulus was trying to stay on top of people with brute force and patience.
-New Aulus has an actual sequence for closing the last step.
+Old Aulus had to wait for enemies to misposition.
+Current Aulus can manufacture the last step when the first hit connects.

 Cleaving Axe is not an engage tool you throw from downtown because the button is glowing.
 It is the close-out.
 Once Aulus has stacks, reach, and body position, the repeated swings punish anyone still trapped nearby and the final slash closes the trade before the enemy carries can re-space.